Handling Unexpected SMS Notifications with Twilio from PHPMailer

 Understanding Email-SMS Integration Challenges

-5. Question: How can I prevent emails from triggering SMS?
+5. How can I stop emails from sending SMS messages?

-10. Answer: Use logging and monitoring tools to track the flow of events in your system, and check for any unintended configurations or scripts that could trigger SMS notifications.
+10. Track the flow of events in your system with logging and monitoring tools.
+Look for any scripts or unintentional configurations that can cause SMS notifications.

 Reflecting on Integration Complexities